 Episodes: 6

-Best Korean dramas to look forward to in 2022
+Best Korean dramas to binge-watch in 2024

-12. Why Her
+14. Why Her

 Gone were the days when K-dramas mainly revolve around the damsel in distress.
 In recent years, we start seeing many strong female leads who can stand up for themselves and take control of their own lives – which adds to the flavour of the series!
-If this sounds like a plot that would interest you, Why Her needs a spot on your watch list this 2022.
+If this sounds like a plot that would interest you, Why Her needs a spot on your watch list this 2024.

 Known as the most talented and youngest lawyer in TK Law Firm, Oh Soo Jae (Seo Hyun Jin) is strong, undefeated, and has a burning desire to win.
 However, an unexpected case has her reputation in shambles.
 She is demoted to work as an adjunct professor at a law school.
 Here, she meets Gong Chan (Hwang In Yeop), a warm-hearted student with a painful past who brings out a more humane side of Soo Jae.